Bert van Manen

-Albertus Johannes "Bert" van Manen (born 24 March 1965) is an Australian politician who has been a member of the House of Representatives since the 2010 federal election, representing the Division of Forde.
-He is a member of the Liberal National Party of Queensland and sits with the Liberal Party in federal parliament.
-He has been the party's chief whip in the House of Representatives since July 2019.
+Albertus Johannes "Bert" van Manen (born 24 March 1965) is an Australian former politician who represented the Division of Forde in the House of Representatives from 2010 to 2025.
+He is a member of the Liberal National Party of Queensland and sat with the Liberal Party in federal parliament.
+He was the party's chief whip in the House of Representatives from July 2019 until May 2025.

 Early life

 Bert Van Manen was born in Brisbane, Queensland, to Dutch immigrants.
 His father was a ceramic tiler.
 His family moved to Waterford when he was young.
 He was educated at Kingston, Waterford and Waterford West primary schools and at Kingston State High.

 In 1987 he married Judi, and they have two sons.

 Bert Van Manen was employed as a bank officer for 15 years, from 1983 to 1998, before running his own business as a financial advisor from 1999 to 2010.

 In 2007 Van Manen co-founded Vangrove Financial Planning with Andrew Cosgrove.
 He resigned as director in April 2012 but retained a 50% ownership; one month later KPMG administrators were called in when the firm collapsed owing creditors $1.5 million.